 DV 2021 Passport DV 2020 DV 2019 DV 2019 Results DV 2020 Results DV 2021 Results Confirmation Number Case Numbers Winners List Winner Processing Visa Fees KCC Info Visa Bulletin Interview Failure Sponsor EDV form How To Apply Photographs Eligibility Instruction Application Error Countries New changes Apply via Smartphone American Life Fly USA Facts Domestic Millions Lottery Blue Card

-Entire DV Lottery participants must take note that there is another processing fee is now introduced by the USCIS office and it will apply to those who had secured their immigrant visas after winning in the American visa lottery and passing through the visa interview.
+All the American Diversity Visa Lottery participants must take note that there is another processing fee is introduced by the USCIS office.
+It will apply to those who had secured their immigrant visas after winning in the American visa lottery and passing their visa interviews.
 Read this carefully and try to understand this latest USCIS fee.

-All those who had successfully secured immigrant visas should pay US$165 as USCIS immigrant fee before they depart to the United States.
-This new immigrant fee was implemented from February 1, 2013 onwards.
+All those who had successfully secured immigrant visas should pay US$165 as USCIS immigrant fee before they depart to the United States using their credit card.
+This new immigrant fee was implemented on February 1, 2013 onwards.

 K visa applicants, SQ visa applicants, SB-1 (Approved Returning Resident) applicants and children admitted into the United States under the orphan or Hague adoptions process are currently exempt from paying the USCIS immigrant fee.

 During the visa application process, usually at the interview, an ink-free, digital fingerprint scan will be quickly taken.
 Some visa applications require further administrative processing, which takes additional time after the visa applicant's interview by a Consular Officer.

 This processing fee should be paid after getting the American Immigrant visa.

 The processing fee can paid online through the USCIS website.
 Applicants should submit payments after they receive their visa package from the Embassy and before they depart for the United States.
 Some consular offices will provide you the necessary PIN number for the applicants.